hemapriyakst/pallet-alignment/README.md

 # Pallet Detection & Alignment System

-A real-time computer vision system that detects industrial pallets and guides a robotic forklift to align correctly with the pallet fork openings — no hardware required.
+A real-time computer vision system that detects industrial pallets and guides a robotic forklift to align correctly with the pallet fork openings, no hardware required.

 ## Demo
 > Run `python align.py` and point your camera at a pallet.